Build

 (Optional): 3G/4G LTE Connectivity

-If you would like to have the Raspberry Pi have GPS capabilities without WiFi or Bluetooth dependence, then you’ll need to use an LTE shield.
-If you purchased the LTE shield discussed earlier, follow this setup to connect the shield to the RPi, and download the necessary libraries, packages, and GitHub repositories to run the software on the hardware.
+If you want your Raspberry Pi to have GPS capabilities without dependence on WiFi or Bluetooth, you’ll need to use an LTE shield.
+Follow the setup guide included with the LTE shield to connect the shield to the RPi and download the necessary libraries, packages, and GitHub repositories to run the software on the hardware.

-Open a terminal/console, and SSH in the RPi.
+Open a terminal/console, and SSH into the RPi.
 Run the following command to open The Raspberry Pi Software Configuration Tool (raspi-config), which allows you to enable/disable specific features for the RPi.

 Then reboot the RPi with the following command.

-You will need to use the CircuitPython Library that is used later on in the tutorial, as many of the I2C drivers require this library.
-This library is a 2-wire bus protocol that allows one chip to communicate with another.
+You will need the CircuitPython Library for this tutorial, as many of the I2C drivers require this library.
+This is a 2-wire bus protocol that allows one chip to communicate with another.

 SSH into the RPi and install the I2C tools utility with the following commands.

-For this library to correctly function. you also need to install Kernal Support.
+For this library to function correctly, you also need to install Kernel Support.
 Open the RPi software configuration tool.

-Install Kernal Support by following the correct menu options.
+Install Kernel Support by following the correct menu options.

 Then reboot the RPi.